Great Crosby Catholic Primary School

 Each year we take part in the Hour of Code.

 In 2022, we took part in Mission Zero sending Python programs to the International Space Station, sending messages to the astronauts and measuring the relative humidity.
+In 2023

 Year 1 children are developing their computer keyboard and mousepad skills to draw a digital design of one of the characters from the Gingerbread Man.
 They are also learning how to open and save documents.